jay15summer/jay15summer.github.io/_posts/2016-08-03-Logistic-Regression1.md

 Maximum likelihood estimation can be used to fitting the model and Newton’s method can be applied to the optimization.

 Since the right-hand side of the regression equation is linear, logistic regression is considered to be a linear classifier.
 Its decision boundary can be clearly seen from the following figures.
-In the figures, three datasets are tested and the classification accuracy is 0.88, 0.42, and 0.97 respectively (source codes attached).
+In the figures, three datasets are tested and the classification accuracy is 0.88, 0.42, and 0.97 respectively (Python codes attached).
 Obviously, the decision boundary is linear.

 <div class="card mb-3">
     <img class="card-img-top" src="https://raw.githubusercontent.com/jay15summer/jay15summer.github.io/master/assets/images/logistic-regression1.png"/>